 The Council will ensure that all employees are aware of this policy and the role they play in reporting and recording hate crime through use of e-learning modules and other appropriate materials.
-Managers will make appropriate arrangements with none office based staff or staff that require additional support.
+Managers will make appropriate arrangements with none office based employees or employees that require additional support.